 Nothing is known of what happened to Elizabeth Hubbard after the trials were over.

-Mercy Lewis (1675-??) – Born in Falmouth, Maine in 1675, Mercy Lewis lost both her parents in an Indian attack by Wabanaki Indians and and became an orphan at a young age.
+Mercy Lewis (1675-??) – Born in Falmouth, Maine in 1675, Mercy Lewis lost both her parents in an Indian attack by Wabanaki Indians and became an orphan at a young age.
 The orphaned Mercy was sent to live as a servant with Reverend George Burroughs, who had earlier lived in Salem.
 However, sometime later, she was sent to live with the Thomas Putnam, Jr. family in Salem Village, with whom she was distantly related.

 At the Putnam household, Lewis befriended Ann Putnam Jr. and her cousin Mary Walcott who were among the first to make claims of affliction by specters of witches.
 Mercy would become one of the most consistent and vocal accusers during the 1692 witchcraft trials in Salem.
-From her previous experience, Mercy was chief source of information about Reverend George Burroughs and the Hobbs family in Maine.
+From her previous experience, Mercy was the chief source of information about Reverend George Burroughs and the Hobbs family in Maine.
 It suspiciously appears that the afflicted girls seemed to have entered into something of a conspiracy as time went on, so that in the case of Reverend Burroughs, Ann Putman initiated an accusation against him.
 Mercy was also responsible for preventing Mary Eastey from being freed when all other accusations had been withdrawn.

 After the trials, Mercy was said to have given birth to an illegitimate child.
 Long after the trials, when folk discussed the afflicted girls, Mercy would be used as an example to discredit them and suggest they were nothing more than trollops looking for attention.